taoma-commits/leetCode/studyNotes.md

 * double quotes ```""``` define strings.
 Single quotes ```''``` define characters!
 * get the character at index i: ```str.charAt(i)```
 * get substring: ```str.substring(start_idx, end_idx)```
+  - if start_idx == end_idx and both less than or equal to the length of string s, the method returns "".
 * get index of a substring or character:
   - ```str.indexOf(substr, int fromIndex)```
   - ```str.indexOf(char, int fromIndex)```